Login or Register to make a submission.

 If ethical misconduct is discovered in content that has already been published, we may publish a statement of concern whilst the work is investigated.
 If we deem it necessary, the paper may be retracted with a statement of explanation.
 Other consequences may include a submissions ban for any or all authors, and contacting the relevant institution(s).

-Withdraw a Manuscript Submitted to the Journal:
+Withdraw a Manuscript Submitted to the Journal

 Authors should not withdraw their submitted papers because the withdrawal wastes voluntary works devoted by an associate editor and reviewers.
 But the withdrawal of a submitted paper is accepted if authors have unavoidable reasons.
+After the paper is accepted for publication, the withdrawal is not permitted in principle.

 It is not acceptable practice to withdraw a manuscript in the event of acceptance at another journal.
 In such circumstances JFRH may chose to impose appropriate punitive action subject to review by the Publications Committee of Tehran University of Medical Sciences.